-The procedures for detachment petitions are found in 3 AAC 110.400-.700.
+The procedures for detachment petitions are found in 3 AAC 110.400-110.700.
 See the module, Procedures for Petitions, for more specific information.
-Generally, most petitions come from either municipalities or citizens.
-The petitioner drafts the petition, proposes the boundaries, and, if the petition is initiated by citizens, gathers signatures.
+Generally, most petitions come from either municipalities or voters.
+The petitioner drafts the petition, proposes the boundaries, and, if the petition is initiated by voters, gathers signatures.

-If the petition is initiated by a municipality, then the proposed boundary change would first need to be discussed at a publicly noticed city council meeting.
+If the petition is initiated by a municipality, then the proposed boundary change would first need to be discussed at a publicly noticed borough assembly meeting.
 People can attend such a meeting, or otherwise make their views known to the potential petitioner.
 It is possible that such input could result in a petition not being filed, or filed with different boundaries.

 When a petition is submitted, the LBC staff first performs a technical review, which verifies that the petition includes everything necessary for commission review and everything required by statutes and regulations.
 This review is not an analysis of the merits of the petition.
-If the petition does not include all of the necessary information, staff sends it back to the petitioner to complete.
+If the petition does not include all of the necessary information, staff send it back to the petitioner to complete.

 If a petition is accepted for filing, there is a publicly noticed opportunity for the public to submit written comment.
-A person or entity can also become a "respondent."
+A person or entity can also become a respondent.
 A respondent has the opportunity to file a brief in response to the petition, and to present witnesses at the hearing.
 This gives a respondent the opportunity for greater input before the commission.

-Next, the staff analyzes the petition to see whether it meets the standards.
+Next, the staff analyze the petition to see whether it meets the standards.
 In doing so, it considers the petition, briefs, and comments submitted.
-The staff then issues a public report with its findings.
+The staff then issue a public report with its findings.
 People can comment on that report, and say why they feel the report is correct or incorrect in its findings.
 Staff consider those comments, and then issue a second report with findings.
 The findings could change from the first report based on the comments submitted.

 After public notice, the commission will hold a public hearing, where parties can present witnesses, and the public will have an opportunity to speak.
 After the hearing, the commission will carefully consider all of the testimony, materials, and comments submitted in determining whether the petition meets the standards.
-It will then approve, amend, or deny the petition.
-What happens after an LBC decision depends on the method a petition is following.
-See the next sections for additional details about petition methods.
+It will then approve, amend, or deny the petition, and issue a written decision.
+People can request that the LBC reconsider its decision on certain grounds specified by 3 AAC 110.580.
+What happens after the LBC issues its decision depends on the petition uses the local action method or the legislative review method.
+See the next page for additional details about petition methods.